Local convergence of large random triangulations coupled with an Ising model

 \item For $\nu=\nu_c$

 \end{itemize} \end{lemm} \begin{rema} We stress the fact that the Lemma does not state that $t^pQ_p^\kP$ is Ising-algebraic.
-Indeed, the simple bounds used in the proof do not rule out the possibility that $Q_p^\kP$ as a function of $t^3$ has other non real dominant singularities and that these singularities induce an oscillatory behavior of $[t^{3n}]t^pQ^{p,\kP}$.
+Indeed, the simple bounds used in the proof do not rule out the possibility that $Q_p^\kP$ as a function of $t^3$ has other non real dominant singularities and that these singularities induce an oscillatory behaviour of $[t^{3n}]t^pQ^{p,\kP}$.
 This is clearly illustrated with the case of $Q_{1}(t)$ when viewed as a function of $t$ instead of $t^3$.
 Therefore, to establish the Ising-algebraicity of $t^pQ_p^\kP$ with the help of this Lemma, we need to establish that it also has a unique dominant singularity. \end{rema} \begin{proof} We first observe that there exist positive constants $k_p^{\kP}$ and $\tilde k_p^{\kP}$ such that for all $n\geq p$:

-There is indeed an injection from $\bns[n]{p,\kP}$ into $\bns[n+p+2]{1}$: given an element of $\bns[n]{p,\kP}$, attach a triangle to each side of the boundary, glue all these triangles together and add two edges to create an outerface of the appropriate degree.
-Conversely, given a boundary satisfying the property $\mathcal P$, we insert a triangulation of the 1-gon in one of its internal faces and triangulate the remaining regions, see Figure~\ref{fig:Injection}.
+There is indeed an injection from $\bns[n]{p,\kP}$ into $\bns[n+p+2]{1}$: given an element of $\bns[n]{p,\kP}$, attach a triangle to each side of the boundary, glue all these triangles together and add two edges to create an outer face of the appropriate degree.
+Conversely, given a boundary satisfying the property $\mathcal P$, we can first open the root edge and insert a quadrangulation of the one-gon inside the opened region at the corner corresponding to the root vertex.
+Then, we can add a vertex inside each face of the boundary and join it with an edge to each vertex of the corresponding face.
+See Figure~\ref{fig:Injection} for an illustration.